Easily Digestible Food for Senior Dogs: 4 Proven Methods

 Making food easier to digest helps.
 But digestion isn't one system.

 Stomach acid, enzymes, motility, and gut bacteria all change with age — and each one needs a different adjustment.
-What works for the microbiome doesn't fix slow gastric emptying.
-What helps with protein breakdown doesn't address stool consistency.
+A solution that helps gut bacteria may not fix slow stomach emptying.
+A change that helps one digestive problem may not help another.

 Related articles